bob01/etx-widgets/README.md

 - Reserve:       percentage reseerve, usually 20 - 30%.
 Pilot can then simply fly to 0% on the powerbar
 - Cells:         cell count.
 0 for auto detect - displayed count flashes '?' during cell detection, it is important to wait for the result before moving on as a depleted pack may be identified as a full pack with 1 cell less. e.g. dead 12S identified as full 10 or 11S.
 Reccommend just setting this explicitly to remove all uncertainty.

-etxPowerbar was based on the the excellent 'BattAnalog' widget by Offer Shmuely
+ePowerbar was based on the the excellent 'BattAnalog' widget by Offer Shmuely

-# etxThrottle
+# eThrottle
 ![image](https://github.com/bob01/etxwidgets/assets/4014433/fb6135be-484a-4159-aaa3-a8dc52de5a39)
 ![image](https://github.com/bob01/etxwidgets/assets/4014433/d935f4f2-1cbb-4d3b-8c24-8a240bb498ed)
 ![image](https://github.com/bob01/etxwidgets/assets/4014433/a94fffd5-9e0a-4e15-a427-3ec466ef6cd0)